uci-inf-133/a2-tweets-seungl25/readme.txt

 10/10
 - 3/3 Summarizing tweets
 - 4/4 Identifying the most popular activities
-- 3/3 Adding a text earch interface
+- 3/3 Adding a text search interface
+- 0/1 Bonus Feature

 2. How long, in hours, did it take you to complete this assignment?
 - It took me about 17 hours to finish the assignment.